Why Reassurance Seeking Makes OCD and Anxiety Worse (And How to Break the Cycle)

 Reassurance interrupts this process.
 Instead of allowing yourself to sit with uncertainty and learn that you can tolerate it, reassurance “resets the clock” on your anxiety, keeping it alive.

-4. It Fuels Obsessive Thinking
+4. It Fuels Obsessive Thinking in OCD

 For people with Obsessive-Compulsive Disorder (OCD), reassurance-seeking can act as a compulsion that maintains the disorder.
 According to Rachman’s (2002) cognitive model of OCD, reassurance doesn’t resolve obsessions — it fuels them.
-The more you check or ask, the more uncertain and doubtful you feel over time.
+The more you check or ask, the more uncertain you feel over time.

 If reassurance isn't the answer, what is?
 Here are healthier, research-backed alternatives: